- The people cry out for truth that fills the soul

-First, in the secular and materialistic cultures of Europe and North America we (Jews) are expected to replace the worship of Adonai with self-worship, materialism, and the physical world around us (nature).
+First, in the secular and materialistic cultures of Europe and North America we (Jews) are expected to replace the worship of God with self-worship, materialism, and the physical world around us.

 Second, we are expected to worship man and nature.
-In worshipping man and nature we must worship: the government; business; and sex.
-The only thing we are encouraged not to do is worship Adonai Avinu.
+We are expected to worship the government; business; and sex.
+The only thing we are encouraged not to do is worship God our Creator.

 Third, we are taught by the (secular) intellectual elites that we must never believe in absolutes.
 Everything is relative.
 Don’t be absolute about anything; especially the truth.
 Don’t teach that there is one Supreme Being who loves justice.
 If we insist on such beliefs we are told we must be very private about them.
-Talk about G-d in private.
+We are expected to only talk about God in private.

 What will last in eternity:

 אֲבָל כַּאֲשֶׁר יִמְסְרוּ אֶתְכֶם אַל תִּדְאֲגוּ אֵיךְ וּמַה תְּדַבְּרוּ, כִּי בְּאוֹתָהּ שָׁעָה יִנָּתֵן לָכֶם מַה לּוֹמַר; שֶׁכֵּן לֹא אַתֶּם תְּדַבְּרוּ, אֶלָּא רוּחַ אֲבִיכֶם הִיא אֲשֶׁר תְּדַבֵּר בָּכֶם. פ